ksator/junos_automation_with_rest_calls/README.md

 ##### curl usage with: one single RPC, no argument

-Run this command to retrieve and print the software information in a XML representation from an vMX router with a REST call.
+Run this command to retrieve and print the software information in a XML representation from a vMX router with a REST call.
 It's an HTTP GET.
 The rpc ```get-software-information``` is the equivalent of ```show version```.
 ```
 $ curl http://172.30.52.152:8080/rpc/get-software-information -u "lab:m0naco" -H "Content-Type: application/xml" -H "Accept: application/xml"
 ```